mk-nlp/react-staj/README.md

 - Local storage caching for previously searched location.
 - Local storage caching for user location.
 - Option to clear the cache.
+- Fetch hotels in the vicinity of the weather result.
+- Fetch restaurants in the vicinity of the weather result
+- Give Lat-Long directions for selected hotel and restaurant.
+- Display the official website of the hotel/restaurant (if it exists)

 ## Technologies